 BY BUS: I haven’t experienced bus travel in India but based on what I’ve read, the cost between trains and sleeper buses is comparable.
 Buses can sometimes be more convenient because of the location of the stations, but they’re considered less comfortable than trains in general.
-You can check out this helpful article from Hippie in Heels for information on bus travel in India.
 Bus tickets can be purchased online through redbus.in or makemytrip.com.

 OTHER OPTIONS: There may be other ways to get to Kolkata from wherever you are so I suggest checking 12Go Asia to find route options available to you.
 You can click on the link or use the widget below.
 Klook also offers private transfers to and from Kolkata from Digha, Mandarmani, Shantiniketan, or Bishnupur in West Bengal.

 WHERE TO EXCHANGE CURRENCY

 The unit of currency in India is the Indian Rupee (INR).
 I arrived at midnight so I was worried about not being able to exchange currency in case my ATM didn’t work, but there was a booth by the baggage claim area that was still open.
 Rates were terrible however, just INR 6,100 per USD 100 at the time.
 Thankfully, my ATM worked so I was able to withdraw INR to pay for my airport transfer.